yongkyuns/yongkyuns.github.io/_pages/contact.md

       author_profile: true
 ---

-The best way to reach me is through email at yongkyuns@gmail.com.
+The best way to reach me is through email.